 - Saving your tax refund: They say a tax refund is bonus money, but really it’s money that was yours all along.
 Put that cash to good use by covering your closing costs and ensuring that your mortgage and monthly payment won’t increase.

 - Creating a homeownership fund: You can set aside a certain amount every month, or throw a little money in whenever there’s extra.
 You can also ask your friends and family to donate to it as a gift for, say, a wedding, graduation, or other milestone occasion.

 Saving for a Home Purchase

-When you’re saving up money to purchase a home, keep in mind that there are a few possible expenses to plan for.
+When you’re saving up money to purchase a home, keep a few possible expenses on your radar.
 These include the down payment, closing costs, moving expenses, and your first couple of mortgage payments.
-But don’t be overwhelmed by all of these expenses.
-You have ways to keep these costs lower.

 You don’t have to be overwhelmed by all these expenses.
 There are ways to keep these costs lower: